-Title Bondholders make last-minute bid for Virgin Australia Degree of recognition International Media name/outlet Financial Times Media type Country Australia Date 24/06/20 Description Virgin Australia bondholders have lodged an eleventh-hour proposal to recapitalise the stricken
+Title Bondholders make last-minute bid for Virgin Australia Degree of recognition International Media name/outlet Financial Times Media type Country/Territory Australia Date 24/06/20 Description Virgin Australia bondholders have lodged an eleventh-hour proposal to recapitalise the stricken

 airline that is the subject of rival takeover bids from two US private equity groups.